JasperHof/JasperHof.github.io/_docs/example.md

 # Example code for running LDAK-KVIK

 This page provides with example code to run LDAK-KVIK.
 It is possible to run LDAK-KVIK direclty on your own data, or first try it on simulated data.
+In case you wish to directly apply LDAK-KVIK to your own data, please skip to [Running LDAK-KVIK](docs/example#Running-LDAK-KVIK)

 ## Generating genotypes and phenotypes